Françoise Schepmans

-Françoise Schepmans (born 18 June 1960, Sint-Agatha-Berchem) is a Belgian politician for the Mouvement Réformateur, a French-speaking liberal party in Belgium.
+Françoise Schepmans (born 18 June 1960, Berchem-Sainte-Agathe) is a Belgian politician for the Mouvement Réformateur, a French-speaking liberal party in Belgium.
 She has been a member of the Parliament of the Brussels-Capital Region and the Parliament of the French Community since 2019.

 She was also Mayor of Molenbeek from 2013–2018, and was shortlisted for World Mayor in 2018.